tonybutzer/notebook/awsBinderDemo.md

 ### In search of the perfect sandbox

 1. easy to use
-2. powerfull
+2. powerful
 3. free
-4. someone else's problem - sandbox technolgy stack is hard
+4. someone else's problem - sandbox technology stack is hard

 ### Candidates